krculp/media-analytics-docs/implementation/va-sdks/track-ads.md

 Here are the key elements to track ad playback:
 * On ad break start, including pre-roll
-  * Create the adBreak object instance for the ad break, for example, adBreakObject.
+  * Create the `adBreak` object instance for the ad break, for example, `adBreakObject`.
   * Call `trackEvent(MediaHeartbeat.Event.AdBreakStart, adBreakObject);`.

 * On every ad asset start
-  * Create the ad object instance for the ad asset, for example, adObject.
+  * Create the ad object instance for the ad asset, for example, `adObject`.
-  * Populate the ad metadata, adCustomMetadata.
+  * Populate the ad metadata, `adCustomMetadata`.
   * Call `trackEvent(MediaHeartbeat.Event.AdStart, adObject, adCustomMetadata);`.

 * On every ad asset complete